Skip to content

 Building your own guitar is one of the most rewarding experiences for any musician.
 But not every DIY guitar kit is built the same.
 Some are simple weekend projects; others are full-on luthier-level builds that demand patience and precision.

-To help you choose the right kit for your experience level, we’ve created the Guitar Kit Difficulty Scale, a 10-point framework based on the technical and practical challenges of each build.
+To help you choose the right kit for your experience level, we’ve created the Guitar Kit World Build Difficulty Score, a 10-point framework based on the technical and practical challenges of each build.

 Why We Created a Difficulty Scale